thecoachanna/Starting-Strength/README.md

 Express, Mongoose

 # List of Mongoose models and their properties
-User username/email: String
+- User username/email: String
-password: String
+- User password: String

-# Profile
+# User Profile
-First name: String
+- First name: String
-Last Name: String
+- Last Name: String

 # Workout Details
-Exercise: String
+- Exercise: String
-Sets: Number
+- Sets: Number
-Reps: Number
+- Reps: Number
-Cues: String
+- Cues: String
-User Notes: String
+- User Notes: String

 # User Stories
-As a user I want to be able to create a user profile As a user I want to be able to edit my profile
+- As a user I want to be able to create a user profile
+- As a user I want to be able to edit my profile
-As a user I want to see my workouts displayed on index page As a user I want to be able mark "complete" when workouts are done As a user I want to see my past history of exercises, weights used, notes, etc As a user I want to be able to delete my profile
+- As a user I want to see my workouts displayed on index page
+- As a user I want to be able mark "complete" when workouts are done
+- As a user I want to see my past history of exercises, weights used, notes, etc
+- As a user I want to be able to delete my profile

 # Stretch Stories
 As a user I want to be able to chat with my coach using Socket.io if I have questions